 Wait for the Train at Morant’s Curve

-Photographers must plan their time here strategically, and to catch a shot of a train heading west in the morning light is sure to be a winner.
+Photographers trying to catch a train must plan their time here strategically, but to catch a shot of a train heading west in the morning light is sure to be a winner.
 However, anyone can appreciate the spectacular view, so it’s well worth a stop for anyone driving along the parkway, even if you don’t plan on waiting for a train.

 Canoe on Emerald Lake

 Once at Emerald Lake, you can loop around the lakeshore, have lunch at Cilantro Cafe, and get out on the water.
 Emerald Lake is one of my favorite places to paddle in the Rockies!
-It’s more affordable to rent a canoe here than at other lakes, and sees fewer crowds.
+It’s more affordable to rent a canoe at the Boathouse here than at other lakes, and it sees fewer crowds.

 Explore More of Yoho National Park